google/go-sev-guest/INSTALL.md

 root privileges.

-To provide attestation report capabilities to a lesser-privileged user, you will need to create a priviledged client that can act on their behalf.
+To provide attestation report capabilities to a lesser-privileged user, you will need to create a privileged client that can act on their behalf.